ciembor/lesscss.org/templates/pages/doc.md

       .truth(40); // Will not match any of the above definitions.
     }

-Strażnicy mogą być oddzielani przecinkiem '`,`'--jeżeli którykolwiek ze strażników nie ewaluuje do wartości true, uznaje się, że pasuje:
+Strażnicy mogą być oddzielani przecinkiem '`,`'--jeżeli którykolwiek ze strażników nie ewaluuje do wartości true, uznaje się że pasuje:

     .mixin (@a) when (@a > 10), (@a < -10) { ... }